Custom metrics

 custom_metric.submit_values(data=data)

-Submit data in the form of pandas DataFrame:
+To submit data in the form of a pandas DataFrame:

 from datetime import datetime